Ficus maclellandii 'Alii'

 Fertilise every four waters during the growing period before reducing this to every six in the autumn & winter.
 Although an 'All-Purpose' fertiliser will still do the job, we'd recommend using a specific 'Houseplant' labelled fertiliser as it'll support the vital thirteen nutrients that this species will need to grow.

 Root rot is another common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, yellow or brown deflated leaf-sections, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
-More information about addressing root rot can be found on this link.
+More information about addressing root rot can be found on this link or scroll down to the last image to see an example of a healthy root system.

 Yellowing lower leaves (closest to soil) are a clear sign of over-watering, usually caused by too little light.
 Although Ficus can just about do well in a shaded environment, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of available oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 In some cases, however, lower yellowing leaves could be the product of dehydration and prolonged soil dryness, commonly caused by too high temperatures or sun exposure.
 Click on this link to learn more about root rot and how to address it.